NVIDIA/framework-reproducibility/doc/tensorflow.md

 ### Upcoming Patch Changes

-In the next release of this package (version `0.4.0`), the distribution name will be changed from `tensorflow-determinism` to `framework-determinism` and the package name will be changed from `tfdeterminism` to `fwd9m`.
+In the next release of this package (version `0.5.0`), the distribution name will be changed from `tensorflow-determinism` to `framework-reproducibility` and the package name will be changed from `tfdeterminism` to `fwrepro`.
 These changes reflect an intention going forward for this repo to increasingly support determinism in multiple deep learning frameworks.

-Users of `tfdeterminism.patch` will need to use the to-be-deprecated `fwd9m.tensorflow.patch` and will be encouraged to migrate to using `fwd9m.tensorflow.enable_determinism` instead, which is intended to provide compatibility, indefinitely, with future versions of TensorFlow.
+Users of `tfdeterminism.patch` will need to use the to-be-deprecated `fwrepro.tensorflow.patch` and will be encouraged to migrate to using `fwrepro.tensorflow.enable_determinism` instead, which is intended to provide compatibility, indefinitely, with future versions of TensorFlow.

 There is no ETA for this release.
 Resources are currently focused on making various determinism-related changes to stock TensorFlow.
-In the meantime, you may want to clone this repo and see if `fwd9m.tensorflow.enable_determinism` in it's current, unreleased, state (with patching for the segment reduction ops) does what you need.
+In the meantime, you may want to clone this repo and see if `fwrepro.tensorflow.enable_determinism` in it's current, unreleased, state (with patching for the segment reduction ops) does what you need.
 Please let me know how that goes.